To Sir, With Love (stage version)

 Supported by an enlightened headmaster, the determined teacher turns teenage rebelliousness into self-respect, contempt into consideration and hate into love, and on the way, Ricky himself learns that he has more in common with his students than he had realised.

-Also available in Ayub Khan Din Plays: One.
+To Sir, With Love is also available in the collection Ayub Khan Din Plays: One.

 2 Dec 2014